shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### 2. Insights on countries with the most booking orders

-From the given dataset, the hotel customers travelled from 177 distinct coutries, with the most of the bookings coming from European country, specifically in Portugal.
-Not only that, the top 10 of the booking orders comes from countries that have four season weather which means they most probably travelled for vacations.
+From the given dataset, the hotel customers traveled from 177 distinct countries, with the most of the bookings coming from European countries, specifically in Portugal.
+Not only that, the top 10 of the booking orders comes from countries that have four season weather which means they most probably traveled for vacations.
 The distribution of countries can be seen in the map below:

 ![slide5](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide5.PNG)